rciam/rciam-docs/docs/developer/guide-for-sps.md

 ### Claims-based authorisation

-OpenAIRE Login provides information about the authenticated user that may be used by Service Providers in order to control user access to resources.
-This information is provided by the OpenAIRE Login OpenID Provider in the form of [OIDC claims](#claims).
+OpenAIRE AAI provides information about the authenticated user that may be used by Service Providers in order to control user access to resources.
+This information is provided by the OpenAIRE AAI OpenID Provider in the form of [OIDC claims](#claims).
 The table below lists the claims that are relevant for user authorisation: